mrsi-cerl/mrsi-gatsby/src/content/cos-districts/MiddleEast.md

 - Development and review of Army designs for temporary and semi-permanent facilities as defined in UFC 1-201-01
 - Ensuring that alterations to designs comply with UFC 1-201-01
 - Being an active participant in the design process for designs not overseen by the CoS
-- Instruction of FEST curricula regarding UFC 1-201-01, 1-201-02 and 1-202-01
 - Creation of functional spaces for various missions within standard exterior envelopes
 - Maintaining lines of communication with Combatant Command Engineer staffs
 - Coordination with the CoS for Contingency Design is mandatory per ECB No. 2016-18 paragraph 5. a.

 The CoS accomplishes these responsibilities through:

-- breaking the custom design paradigm
+- Breaking the custom design paradigm
-- facilitating creation of Joint/Army design standards
+- Facilitating creation of Joint/Army design standards
-- being Army’s design agent for ALL temporary and semi-permanent facilities
+- Being Army’s design agent for ALL temporary and semi-permanent facilities
-- developing base camp layout utilizing standard designs
+- Developing base camp layout utilizing standard designs
-- conceptualizing and designing all facilities for base camps
+- Conceptualizing and designing all facilities for base camps
-- creating innovative construction solutions for customers
+- Creating innovative construction solutions for customers

 The CoS guiding principles:

 - Maximize use of local materials and methods
 - Minimize use of heavy equipment
-- Eliminate of fire sprinklers
+- Avoid use of fire sprinklers
 - Maximize troop constructability
 - Minimize maintenance inventory
 - Eliminate load bearing interior walls